diegomarquez/side-scrolling-shooting-game/README.md

 				- Remove them from the pools
 		- When a scene is loaded the pools are cleared and all the corresponding bundles call their create method

+	- Use LESS as a CSS preprocessor
+	- Delete unused files
+	- Stadarize how a module using jQueryUI should look

 	- Use stylesheets to put the canvas in the top corner in the examples
 		- remove the styling from game.js
 	- Fix Activity display so it appear in the lower corner of the canvas.
 It's not working propery in the editor when scrolling